BattletechModders/LowVisibility/README.md

 ## ECM

 ECM components generate an bubble of interference around the carrier unit.
-The carrier has an **ECM Carrier** effect, while friendly units within the bubble receives an **ECM Shield** effect.
+Friendly units within the bubble receives an **ECM Shield** effect.
 Enemy units within the bubble receive an **ECM Jamming** effect.

-* For each point of **ECM Carrier**, attackers gain a +1 attack penalty and -1 sensors identification check.
-The emitter gains a 0.05 *increase* to their signature, making it easier for them to be located.
 * For each point of **ECM Shield**, attackers gain a +1 attack penalty and -1 sensors identification check.
-The target gains a 0.05 *decrease* to their signature, making it harder for them to be located.
+The target gains a 0.1 *decrease* to their signature, making it harder for them to be located.
 * For each point of **ECM Jamming** on a target, the target suffers a -1 penalty to any sensors identification check they make.

 Both **ECM Jamming** and **ECM Shield** modifiers apply when a jammed source attempts to locate a shielded target.
 If there are multiple ECM sources the strongest modifier is used, +1 for each additional source.
 You can change the modifier for multiplier emitters can be modified by changing `MultipleJammerPenalty`.